 ED 190.
 Elementary Practicum I - 1 hour.
 An observation in an elementary classroom.
 This is accomplished under the supervision of the college instructor.
 Class meets in seminars and requires 30 hours of classroom observation.
-Must be taken

-- concurrently with ED 205.
+Must be taken concurrently with ED 205.
 Prerequisites: "C" or better in ED 100 and 2.5 G.P.A.
 SL Fall.
+Spring.

-Spring. - ED 191.
-Secondary Practicum I 1 hour.
+ED 191.
+Secondary Practicum I - 1 hour.
 An observation in a secondary classroom.
 This is accomplished under the supervision of the College instructor.
 Class meets in weekly seminar and requires 30 hours of classroom observation.
 Must be taken concurrently with ED 205.
 Prerequisites: "C" or better in ED 100 and 2.5 G.P.A.
 SL Fall.
+Spring.

-Spring. - ED 192.
-Middle School Practicum I 1 hour.
+ED 192.
+Middle School Practicum I - 1 hour.
 An observation in a middle school classroom.
 This is accomplished under the supervision of the College instructor.
 Class meets in weekly seminar and requires 30 hours of classroom observation.
 Must be taken concurrently with ED 205.
 Prerequisites: "C" or better in ED 100 and 2.5 G.P.A.
 SL Fall.
+Spring.

-Spring. - ED 205.
-Beginning Portfolio Development 1 hour.
+ED 205.
+Beginning Portfolio Development - 1 hour.
 The preservice teacher's portfolios are a developmental record.
 It will seek to capture the individual's capabilities over time.
 The portfolio should reveal growth and performance in areas such as planning, instruction, teaching strategies, classroom management, community service, self-reflection, cross cultural experiences, and professional activities under a variety of conditions.
 WI Fall.
+Spring.

-Spring. - ED 245.
+ED 245.
 Art, Music, and Movement for Elementary Teacher 3 hours.
 Explores and analyzes theory and practical application for an elementary fine arts and physical activity program.
 Includes planning, recommended activities, teaching, evaluative techniques, and class organization. \$15 fee.
 Prerequisite: ED 100.
 Fall.
+Spring.

-Spring. - ED 250.
-Geography for Teachers 3 hours.
+ED 250.
+Geography for Teachers - 3 hours.
 Demonstrates how geographic education focuses on five central themes and how these themes recur and are amplified throughout the curriculum.
 It will also identify the knowledge, skills, and perspectives students should gain from a systematic study of geography.
 Fall.
+Spring.

-Spring. - ED 260.
-Education of the Exceptional Child 3 hours.
-An overview of exceptionalities psychological, emotional, physical and educational characteristics and needs of exceptional children.
+ED 260.
+Education of the Exceptional Child - 3 hours.
+An overview of exceptionalities - psychological, emotional, physical and educational characteristics and needs of exceptional children.
 Suggests role of special educators and regular classroom teachers in their efforts to work with the exceptional child in various settings.
 Prerequisite: ED 100.
 Fall.
+Spring.

-Spring. - ED 262.
-Family & Community Resources in Early Childhood Education 3 hours.
+ED 262.
+Family & Community Resources in Early Childhood Education - 3 hours.
 This course examines the young child in the family in terms of the goals and values of the family, parenting styles, and child care.
 It looks at the influences of the larger context of specific community resources, community socializing agents, interdisciplinary teamwork, and social policy issues that impact on the young child and family.
 Prerequisite: ED 100.
-Spring even years. - ED 265.
-Introduction to Cross Categorical Special Education 3 hours.
+Spring even years.

+ED 265.
+Introduction to Cross Categorical Special Education - 3 hours.
 Provides basic developmental, psychological, intellectual and curricular background for LD, MH, BD and physical/other health impaired.
 Prerequisite: ED 100, ED 260.
+Fall.
+Spring.

-Fall. - ED 268.
-Career Development 3 hours.
+ED 268.
+Career Development - 3 hours.
 Exploration of the theories, skills, and programming necessary for the successful transition of exceptional individuals from school to adulthood.
 Prerequisites: ED 100; ED 260, ED 265.
-Spring. - ED 270.
-Intro to Early Childhood and Early Childhood Special Education 3 hours.
-Introduction to development
+Spring even years.